 We completed the Portland YMCA athletic facility in 1977 with the goal of blending an architectural statement into the surrounding hillside.
-The original sweeping radius at the Northeast corner of the building follows the site topography, and a large portion of the building is excavated into the surrounding slope.
-Over the course of its life as the “Metro Y”, the building was lauded for its contemporary modernist design, appearing in Progressive Architecture Magazine in ’78 and earning an AIA Portland Honor Award.
+The original sweeping radius at the northeast corner of the building follows the site topography, and a large portion of the building is excavated into the surrounding slope.
+Over the course of its life as the “Metro Y,” the building was lauded for its contemporary modernist design, appearing in Progressive Architecture Magazine in 1978 and earning an AIA Portland Honor Award.

 Because the building sits at the foot of a hill, we were particularly conscious of impacting views for residents whose properties look over the site.
-A Phase II third floor addition will feature large swaths of eco-roof, designed to blend into the surrounding foliage, and three large skylights are angled to ensure light from within is not visible from the boulevard above.
+A Phase II third-floor addition will feature large swaths of eco-roof, designed to blend into the surrounding foliage, and three large skylights angled to ensure light from within is not visible from the boulevard above.

 This building has been a beloved neighbor and urban landmark since its opening day.
 We’re grateful to be able to usher the old YMCA into a new future, honoring the past without being limited by it.